Allison Buckingham

 Academic Profile

-Dr. Allison Buckingham is an Assistant Professor of Public Health in the School of Pharmacy and Health Sciences.
+Dr. Allison Buckingham is an Assistant Professor of Public Health in the College of Pharmacy and Health Sciences.
 She holds a BS in Biology and Nutrition from the State University of New York, an MS in Nutrition from the University of Bridgeport, an MBA from the University of New Haven, and a PhD in Behavioral Nutrition from Teachers College, Columbia University.
 She is also a certified dietitian-nutritionist.

 Dr. Buckingham’s research centers on breastfeeding and lactation, specifically focusing on how healthcare providers’ lactation-related training affects their ability to offer supportive, evidence-based care.
 By highlighting the importance of comprehensive clinical education in improving breastfeeding outcomes, her work aims to inform and enhance the development of lactation training programs for clinicians.

-Important Note: Faculty profiles may include links to one or more non-FDU websites, including websites self-maintained by faculty to provide additional information about their publications, scholarly pursuits, and other information of interest.
+| Important Note: Faculty profiles may include links to one or more non-FDU websites, including websites self-maintained by faculty to provide additional information about their publications, scholarly pursuits, and other information of interest.
 If you click on these links, you will be leaving the FDU-maintained website and will be directed to a site that is not under the control of FDU.
 FDU is not responsible for the content or accessibility of linked non-FDU websites.
 If, however, you experience a problem with the content or accessibility of a linked website, please contact us using the information on our Accessibility page. |